Manila International Airport

 Transfer between terminals

-There is a free airport shuttle bus between terminals for passengers catching connecting flights; otherwise, travellers need to pay a fee to use the HMG transport shuttle.
+There is a free airport shuttle bus between terminals for passengers catching connecting flights.

 Passenger services at Manila airport include shops, restaurants and bars, ATMs, banks with currency exchange, left-luggage and postal services.